 To ensure an equitable distribution of resources for those who may greatly benefit from improved street conditions, we consider environmental justice neighborhoods and populations with disabilities.
-Data from the 2010 U.S. Census and the American Community Survey (ACS) 2017 5-Year Estimates were used to determine Census 2010 block groups that exceed environmental justice thresholds for limited English households, low-income households, and/or high minority populations.
+Data from the 2020 U.S. Decennial Census were used to determine Census 2020 block groups that exceed environmental justice thresholds for limited English households, low-income households, and/or high minority populations.
 Using the ACS 5-Year estimates, the percentage of persons with disabilities was calculated for each census tract.
 ACS is a continuous data collection effort led by the U.S. Census Bureau to measure the dynamic social and economic characteristics of the U.S. population.
-Since the ACS replaced the decennial Census long-form, there is no disability data in the 2010 Census.
+Since the ACS replaced the decennial Census long-form, there is no disability data in the 2020 Census.
 Unlike the U.S. Census, ACS only provides self-reported information and so represents a sample of the total population.